YazidHamdi/yazidhamdi.github.io/_posts/2026-04-12-agents-beyond-the-hype.md

 Capturing this opportunity is possible, it's happening, and there is a right way to do it: explore, while keeping a cool head about it and hedging against the tumultuous nature of the business environment surrounding it at the moment.
 Adopting a new tool every couple of weeks is possible, but it's counterproductive.
 Spending time building automation workflows and pipelines for mundane tasks that take 3 seconds and don't change the productivity picture for an employee is not a good investment.

 If I had to summarize it, I would recommend three things:

 1. **Stick to the fundamentals**

     - Ask why, then what and only then ask how (although you may already have AI Agents as an answer going in).
-But trust me, this never fails: questioning your goal and what you are trying to build to achieve that goal will always lead you to the right "why", the right tooling, process and eventually results.
+But trust me, this never fails: questioning your goal and what you are trying to build to achieve that goal will always lead you to the right "how", the right tooling, process and eventually results.
     - More formally: never compromise on architectural analysis.
 Before building a system, it is key to understand why you are doing so and what you need it to do.
 You will also find that documenting your architecture design and ADRs in a clean coding-agent-readable way helps, although it will always need some prompt engineering to take that into account.
     - The smaller the problems, the more successful the implementation: by dropping the expectation of "easy" automation, you will start to be more explicit and specific in your asks from your AI agents, and that in turn will result in them delivering more successfully on your asks.
 You don't have to do it by hand by the way: your agent is more than capable of making a solid step by step plan, you just have to review it and ensure it's doing what you're asking it to do.

 2. **Experiment and Adopt**